 What Is Advertising Injury?

 Advertising injury means injury committed by a business in the course of advertising its products or services.
 The injury may be committed against an individual or another business.
 The injured party typically suffers a financial loss.
 For example, your business publishes an ad that disparages another company, damaging its reputation.
 Your ad causes the injured party to lose customers.
-It sues your firm for compensatory damages to recoup the income it has lost.
+The injured party then sues your firm for compensatory damages to recoup the income it has lost.